Experimental certification of an informationally complete quantum measurement in a device-independent protocol: Introduction

-{\em Introduction.---}A symmetric, informationally complete, positive operator-valued measure (SIC-POVM) \cite{RBSC04} is a quantum measurement on a $d$-dimensional quantum system with the following properties: (i) its statistics determine completely any quantum state; that is, the measurement is ``informationally complete,'' (ii) it has only $d^2$ outcomes, which is the minimum number of outcomes a measurement should have to be informationally complete \cite{CDS07}, and (iii) all the pairwise inner products between its POVM elements are equal, so the measurement is ``symmetric.''
-SIC-POVMs are fundamental in quantum information and foundations of quantum theory.
-For example, SIC-POVMs are crucial for optimal quantum state tomography \cite{CFS02,REK04}, quantum key distribution with optimal trade-off between security and key rate \cite{FS03}, device-independent certification of optimal randomness from one bit of entanglement \cite{APVW16,OBDC18}, and information-based interpretations and operational reconstructions of quantum theory \cite{Fuchs02}.
-In addition, SIC-POVMs allow for a criterion for entanglement detection that is stronger than the computable cross-norm or realignment criterion based on local orthogonal observables \cite{SAZG18}.
-In fact, it has been argued that SIC-POVMs should be considered the ``standard quantum measurements'' in quantum information (see, e.g., \cite{Fuchs02}).
-SIC-POVMs are also connected with finite geometry \cite{Wootters06} and algebraic number theory \cite{AFMY17}.
-In fact, their existence has only been proven in some dimensions, either with exact or numerical solutions (see \cite{AFMY17} and references therein).
+A minimal informationally complete positive operator-valued measure (MIC-POVM) \cite{RBSC04,Weigert06} is a measurement on a $d$-dimensional quantum system that: (i) is informationally complete (IC), i.e., its statistics determine completely any quantum state and allow for a simple state-reconstruction and (ii) is minimal, since it has the minimum number of outcomes a measurement must have to be IC, namely, $d^2$ \cite{CDS07}.
+MIC-POVMs are fundamental in quantum information.
+For example, they are crucial for optimal quantum state tomography \cite{CFS02,REK04}, quantum key distribution with optimal trade-off between security and key rate \cite{FS03}, device-independent certification of optimal randomness from one bit of entanglement \cite{APVW16,OBDC18}, and optimal entanglement detection \cite{SAZG18}.
+Arguably, MIC-POVMs are the ``standard'' measurements in quantum information \cite{Fuchs02} and thus have a privileged role in information-theoretic reconstructions of quantum theory \cite{Fuchs02}.